tolympia/cherk/README.md

 ### Challenges
+Throughout the course of our project, we certainly came across some challenges.
+Our first challenge that we faced early on was figuring out how to determine what time a teacher's free blocks fell on a given day to determine if they are available to be a proctor for an exam that day.
+Thankfully, Ms. Zhu had already written code to convert a block and date to a time on that date, so she allowed us to implement her code in our project; we explain this process in more detail below.
+Another challenge we faced throughout our project was familiarizing ourselves with the DateTime library, since we needed to use LocalTime objects to hold times.
+Cassidy did research and developed a strong understanding of the library, its methods, and its syntax and relayed this knowledge to the group to overcome this issue.
+An additional challenge we had to navigate was deciding if it was simpler to convert exam times to blocks or convert teacher free blocks to time to match teachers with exams to proctor.
+We broke down this problem down as a group and discussed the pros and cons of both ways.
+Ultimately, we decided that converting blocks to times, so that we were using LocalTime objects in our main matchUp function, was more affective because exam times dont correspond directly with block times.
+By using LocalTime objects, we also had the added benefit of being able to more easily sort blocks (corresponding to times) on a given day in ascending order.

 #### Different Branches
 At the beginning of our programming portion, we ended up being on different branches of GitHub, with some of us on one branch and some on the other.
 This might be beneficial in other cases, but in our case, it is not.
 Being on different branches meant we were essentially in two different workplaces, and our files were in two separate places.
 Luckily, we managed to get on the same branch by having our teacher delete one branch and make the other branch the default branch, which allowed all of our files and commits to being seen in one place.